xcart/xcart-docs/_pages/devs_en/basics/creating_new_page.md

         }
     ```

     The `getAllowedTargets()` method defines which targets will trigger this viewer class.
 The current implementation means that, if **target=tony_custom**, then this viewer class will display its content in the central area.
-If there is any other target, than this viewer class will not be even run.
+If there is any other target, then this viewer class will not be even run.

     ```php
         protected function getDefaultTemplate()